bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 Most layers in this stack can be interacted with if desired, however for practical purposes it's likely you'll only ever directly work with the Bevy Renderer, WGPU, or the underlying graphics API for a computer system.
 For the purposes of the information we will present in this chapter, we won't be detailing how WGPU or the individual graphics API work.
-However, we can point you towards
+However, if you are interested in learning more about WGPU, we can point you towards [Learn WGPU](https://sotrh.github.io/learn-wgpu/), a series of tutorials that can help you learn more about working with WGPU and graphics programming concepts in general.

 ### WGPU

-[WGPU](https://wgpu.rs/) is a Rust implementation of the WebGPU specification, allowing for easy access to cross-platform GPU rendering.
-Instead of needing to manually interface with graphics APIs like DirectX, Metal, or Vulkan, WGPU abstracts away these details and provides a simple, platform-independent interface.

-Bevy's renderer is designed to allow the user as much control over the rendering process as they want.
-If
+Bevy is built on top of the [wgpu](https://wgpu.rs/) library, which is a modern low-level GPU API that can target pretty much every popular graphics API: Vulkan, Direct3D 12, Metal, OpenGL, WebGL2, and WebGPU.
+The best backend API is selected for a given platform.
+It is a "native" rendering API, but it generally follows the WebGPU terminology and API design.

 {% callout(type="info") %}
 #### Why WGPU?

+Bevy has always used WGPU to power our rendering technology.
+While there would be some benefit in creating our own rendering solution, the truth of the matter is that WGPU already occupies exactly the space that Bevy currently needs:

+- Multiple supported backends by default, with the goal to support as many platforms as possible.
+- A "baseline" feature set that works almost everywhere with a consistent API.
+- A "limits" and "features" system that enables turning on arbitrary, sometimes backend-specific features and detecting when those features are available.
+- A modern GPU API, but without the pain and complexity of raw Vulkan.
+  - Perfect for user-facing Bevy renderer extensions!

 #### Replacing WGPU

+Bevy's renderer is designed to allow the user as much control over the rendering process as they want.
+Even though we'll recommend to stick with WGPU for your projects, it isn't impossible to replace if you really want to.
+We'll cover the process of replacing WGPU in a future page.

 {% end %}